-- Several changes of comfortable, informal warm-weather clothing (we'll have buckets for washing clothes; a past participant recommends three shirts, a pair of shorts, and a pair of pants), swimming suit, a waterproof jacket, and a light sweater. - 2.
-Sun protection: hat, sunglasses, sun block. - Beach towel, toiletries, medicine (including medicine for motion sickness if needed), extra pair of prescription glasses, contact lenses. - 4.
-Shoes with good gripping soles (not black-they scuff the boat, and wear closed shoes unless you don't mind stubbing toes against the seeming millions of projections on a boat).
-We'll do a lot of walking, so the shoes should be sturdy. - Camera, film; journal (green or blue paper is easier to write on in the glare of the Mediterranean sun), pens; required and recreational reading; handouts for reports. - Snorkeling equipment (masks, snorkel, booties, and fins).
-Divers: the dive centers we use will provide all other equipment; you may of course bring your own. - 7.
-One medium soft collapsible bag and one small bag to hold all your gear.
-Everything must fit into the very limited and irregular storage space on the boat.
-If you're traveling before or after this tour, consider leaving an additional bag at the airport or at a left-luggage station near our botel.
+- Several changes of comfortable, informal warm-weather clothing (we'll have buckets for washing clothes; a past participant recommends three shirts, a pair of shorts, and a pair of pants), swimming suit, a waterproof jacket, and a light sweater. - Sun protection: hat, sunglasses, sun block. - Beach towel, toiletries, medicine (including medicine for motion sickness if needed), extra pair of prescription glasses, contact lenses. - Shoes with good gripping soles (not black-they scuff the boat, and wear closed shoes unless you don't mind stubbing toes against the seeming millions of projections on a boat).
+We'll do a lot of walking, so the shoes should be sturdy. - Camera, journal (green or blue paper is easier to write on in the glare of the Mediterranean sun), pens; required and recreational reading; handouts for reports. - Snorkeling equipment (masks, snorkel, booties, and fins).
+Divers: the dive centers we use will provide all other equipment; you may of course bring your own. - One medium soft collapsible bag and one small bag to hold all your gear.
+You will be carrying your own stuff for considerable distances, and everything must fit into the very limited and irregular storage space on the boat.
+If you're traveling before or after this tour, consider leaving an additional bag at the airport or at a left-luggage station near our hotel.

 In the past students have spent \$500-1000 for personal expenses.
-Airfare from Sioux Falls is currently about \$1400, but prices change constantly, and students can creatively find lower fares.
+Airfare from Sioux Falls is currently about \$1500, but prices change constantly, and students can creatively find lower fares.
 Here's the most important piece of advice: lay out all the clothing and money you think you'll need; halve the clothing and double the money.
 Bring some cash.
 Traveler's checks are a hassle and involve high exchange fees; an ATM check card is as secure and far more convenient, and you'll find ATMs in every town.
 Greece uses the Euro.

-WHAT'S COVERED-WHAT'S NOT

-Your fee pays for three credits of undergraduate tuition, all transportation during the course, entry fees, four nights lodging in Athens, a berth on the boat, all food on the boat and a few group meals off of it.
+WHAT'S COVERED-WHAT'S NOT Your fee pays for all transportation during the course, health insurance, entry fees, five nights lodging, a berth on the boat, all food on the boat, and a few group meals off of it.
+Tuition is billed separately.
 The fee does not include transportation to and from Athens, most meals off the boat, and the optional dives.
 The instructors will provide advice about air travel.
-Mr Stone will offer a course leading to scuba certification.
+During the spring semester Mr Stone will offer a course leading to scuba certification.
 Students register for academic credit through the Division of Continuing Education at the University of South Dakota.
 Students from outside the SD regental system can arrange for transfer of academic credit to their own institutions.
-Each student accepted into the program must pay a deposit of \$500 by 1 December.
-This deposit reserves the yachts and rooms and cannot be refunded.
-The balance of the fee must be paid at or before the meeting on 29 March.
+Each student accepted into the program must pay a deposit of \$750 by 3 December.
+This deposit reserves the yachts and hotel rooms and cannot be refunded.
+The balance of the fee must be paid at or before the meeting on 24 March.
+Tuition will be billed the second week of May.
 The instructors advise students to consider trip insurance.
-Three students with sailing experience will serve as first mates.
-These students will receive a fee reduction of \$500 each.
+One student with sailing experience will serve as first mate and receive a fee reduction of \$500.
+Students accepted into the program may withdraw on or before December 2 without penalty.
+If they withdraw between December 3 and March 23, they are responsible for the non-refundable \$750 deposit.
+If they withdraw on or after March 24, then they are responsible for the entire program fee unless other participants are found to take their place.